ibm-cloud-docs/ContinuousDelivery/pipeline_deploy_var.md

 # Environment properties and resources
 {: #deliverypipeline_environment}

-You can use environment properties and preinstalled resources to interact with {{site.data.keyword.contdelivery_full}}'s pipeline capability.
-For example, you might incorporate them into a job script or test command.
-{:shortdesc}

-You can add your own environment properties to a stage from its **ENVIRONMENT PROPERTIES** tab.
-Environment properties are available to every job in a stage.

-You can add four types of properties from the Environment Properties tab:
-* **Text**: A property key with a single-line value.
-* **Text Area**: A property key with a multi-line value.
-* **Secure**: A property key with a single-line value.
-The value is displayed as asterisks.
-* **Properties**: A file in the project's repository.
-This file can contain multiple properties.
-Each property must be on its own line.
-To separate key-value pairs, use the equals sign (=).
-Enclose all string values in quotes.
-For example, MY_STRING="SOME STRING VALUE".

-You can examine the environment properties for a pipeline job by running the `env` command in the job's script.
-{:tip}

 The following properties and resources are available by default in pipeline environments.

 <!--##Contents